 Here are the requirements you need to know:

-A Compliant hygiene room needs:
+A compliant hygiene room needs:

-2. A changing space
+- A changing bench

-1. A fixed track hoist
+1. A ceiling track hoist

 This is one of the biggest differences between an ‘accessible toilet’ and a ‘hygiene room’ — and it could be one of the more involved installations you have to make.